SharePoint/sp-dev-docs/docs/general-development/incoming-claims-signing-into-sharepoint.md

-SharePoint Serverthen does claims augmentation.
+SharePoint Server then does claims augmentation.
 Win32 clients must support the forms-based authentication that is implemented in Office clients.